Outer Banks, NC

 East from Roanoke Island, U.S. 64 takes a four-lane causeway to the span over Roanoke Sound.
 The route expands into a five-lane arterial from Pond Island to Cedar Island and the east end at U.S. 158 (Croatan Highway) and N.C.
 12 (Virginia Dare Trail) at Whalebone Junction.

-U.S. 64 travels a four-lane freeway from Knightdale east to Williamston and another four lane freeway from Pineridge to Columbia.
+U.S. 64 is a four-lane freeway from Knightdale east to Williamston and from Pineridge to Columbia.
 The freeway east to Williamston is a part of Future Interstate 87.
 A $356 to $399 million project will widen the remaining two-lane sections of U.S. 64 across Tyrrell and Dare Counties.
 Included is the replacement of the Lindsay C. Warren Bridge across the Alligator River, and the realignment of U.S. 64 onto the Dare Northern Bypass.
 A Draft Environmental Impact Statement for the 27.3-mile upgrade was approved in January 2012.

 The lone highway connecting the Outer Banks to the North Carolina mainland from the north is U.S. 158.
 A five-lane arterial with a varying speed limit of 45-55 mph, U.S. 158 Croatan Highway travels southeast from Barco to the Wright Brothers Memorial Bridge.
 With an elevation generally ranging from 1 to 5 feet above sea level, the narrow finger of land separates Great Swamp to the west from Coinjock Bay and Maple Swamp to the east.